-- General supports are planned and described, though not in specific detail, for students' application of any two or more of the language demands (function; vocabulary/symbols; grammatical structures; written, visual, or verbal communication). - Language development supports must go beyond providing opportunities for students to practice using the language demands either individually or with other students within the learning segment. - Examples of general language development supports include describing and defining the function; modeling vocabulary/symbols; grammatical structures or written, visual, or verbal communication; providing an example with little explanation; questions and answers about a language demand; whole group discussion of a language demand; or providing pictures to illustrate vocabulary/symbols.
+- General supports are planned and described, though not in specific detail, for students' application of any two or more of the language demands (function; vocabulary/symbols; grammatical structures; written, visual, or verbal communication). - Language development supports must go beyond providing opportunities for students to practice using the language demands either individually or with other students within the learning segment.
+Examples of general language development supports include describing and defining the function; modeling vocabulary/symbols; grammatical structures; or written, visual, or verbal communication, providing an example with little explanation, questions and answers about a language demand, whole group discussion of a language demand, or providing pictures to illustrate vocabulary/symbols.

-10 Links to terms from the Middle Childhood English Language Arts Glossary are included for quick access to the definitions.
+10 Links to terms from the Secondary English Language Arts Glossary are included for quick access to the definitions.
 To navigate to the glossary definition, click the hyperlinked word(s).
 To navigate back to the page origin, use the "Previous View" command (or ALT+Left Arrow).

 - The candidate may inaccurately categorize a language demand (e.g., identifies grammatical structures as written, visual, or verbal communication), but does describe general supports for two of the language demands required of students within the learning task.
-For example: - "For written, visual, or verbal communication, I will use sentence frames to make sure that students use the correct format for describing character traits.
+For example: - "For written, visual, or verbal communication, I will use sentence frames to make sure that students use the correct format to cite textual evidence supporting a claim in their argument.
 To support vocabulary/symbols, we will review the terms and discuss concrete examples as a class."
-This example would be scored at a level 3 because there are supports for two language demands, vocabulary/symbols and grammatical structures, even though the candidate categorizes sentence structure (grammatical structures) as written, visual, or verbal communication.
+This example would be scored at a Level 3 because there are supports for two language demands, vocabulary/symbols, and grammatical structures, even though the candidate categorizes a format for citing textual evidence (grammatical structures) as written, visual, or verbal communication.